Lymphoma is a blood cancer that begins in lymphocytes, a type of white blood cell that helps the body fight infection. It’s important to know:

-Non-Hodgkin lymphoma: Among all patients, nearly 73% survive at least five years after diagnosis.
-If the cancer is confined to one site of the lymph system, the five-year survival rate (the standard measure) is more than 83%.
+Non-Hodgkin lymphoma: Among all patients, 73.2% survive at least five years after diagnosis compared with people who don't have lymphoma.
+This is called the relative survival rate.
+It leaves out the risk of dying from another cause.
+If the cancer is confined to one site of the lymph system, the five-year relative survival rate (the standard measure) is more than 84%.

-Hodgkin lymphoma: More than 87% of patients survive at least five years after diagnosis.
-The rate rises to more than 91% for patients with cancer that is in only one site of the lymph system.
+Hodgkin lymphoma: More than 88% of patients survive at least five years after diagnosis compared with the general population, excluding the risk of other causes.
+The rate rises to more than 92% for patients with cancer that is in only one site of the lymph system.

 Lymphoma may have no symptoms, or signs may be similar to those of other health conditions.
 Doctors may find lymphoma through routine blood tests or when treating a separate condition.
 Symptoms may include:

 - Unexplained weight loss or loss of appetite

 - Frequent infections

 Non-Hodgkin lymphoma isn’t one disease.
 It’s a group of more than 60 blood cancers with similar traits.
 Doctors describe NHL in two ways:

 - B-cell lymphoma accounts for 90% of cases.

 - T-cell lymphoma accounts for about 10% of cases.

 - NK-cell lymphoma makes up less than 1% of cases.